Trading Networks with Bilateral Contracts: Existence and properties of trail-stable outcomes

-\begin{proposition} Consider a contract network $X$ in which choice functions of $F$ are fully substitutable and satisfy IRC and $A$ is a fully trail-stable outcome with associated buyer and seller offer sets $X^B$ and $X^S$.
+\begin{proposition} Suppose that choice functions satisfy full substitutability and IRC.
+Consider a trail-stable outcome $A$ with associated buyer and seller offer sets $X^B$ and $X^S$.
 Suppose a new terminal seller $f'$ whose choice function is fully substitutable and satisfies IRC enters the market and let $ \hat A$ be the result of the market readjustment process.

-Then, all terminal sellers prefer $A$ to $ \hat A$ and all terminal buyers (other than $f'$) prefer $\hat A$ to $A$.\\ The opposite holds when $f'$ is terminal buyer. \end{proposition} An analogous result can be obtained when terminal buyers and terminal sellers exit the market so this proposition generalizes the Theorem in \citet{HaKo:13}.
+Then, all terminal sellers prefer $A$ to $ \hat A$ and all terminal buyers (other than $f'$) prefer $\hat A$ to $A$.\footnote{The opposite holds when $f'$ is a terminal buyer. } \end{proposition} An analogous result is obtained when terminal buyers and terminal sellers exit the market so Proposition \ref{vacancy} generalizes the Theorem in \citet{HaKo:13}.